marythought/test-blog/README.md

 - Make sure you aren't showing articles that are unpublished ("draft").
 - Add linkedin icons

+## User Stories and Goals:

 # Class 1: jQuery and the DOM

-## Technical Requirements

 1. ✅Use good Object Oriented code: Create a blog object, and a constructor function for articles.
 - ✅ Leave as little in the window (global) namespace as possible: attach functions to objects, etc.